-Ms. Huffman was the Deputy City Manager of San Marcos from 1994 to 2002, and then Assistant City Manager of Austin until 2008.
-Ms. Huffman’s local government public service has been lauded as some of the most critical city initiatives "involving reengineering service delivery, negotiating major economic development deals and handling both public and labor relations."
+Huffman was the deputy city manager of San Marcos from 1994 to 2002, and then assistant city manager of Austin until 2008.
+Her local government public service has been lauded as some of the most critical city initiatives "involving reengineering service delivery, negotiating major economic development deals and handling both public and labor relations."

-Since 2008, Ms. Huffman has been the state director of The Nature Conservancy in Texas, where she heads a statewide team of scientists, conservation experts and support staff whose work protects the integrity of Texas’ vast natural resources and most iconic landscapes.
-She has been praised for being one of the most credible voices on water issues in the non-governmental sector in Texas; for her work which has "immeasurably improved the state of natural resources in Texas"; and for transforming strategies for "freshwater, marine science, and land protection" which led to "major victories on every front."
+Since 2008, Huffman has been the state director of The Nature Conservancy in Texas, where she heads a statewide team of scientists, conservation experts and support staff whose work protects the integrity of Texas's vast natural resources and most iconic landscapes.
+She has been praised for being one of the most credible voices on water issues in the nongovernmental sector in Texas; for her work which has "immeasurably improved the state of natural resources in Texas"; and for transforming strategies for "freshwater, marine science and land protection" which led to "major victories on every front."

-Ms. Huffman is also founding director of the Conservancy's North America Cities program, created to support cities as they integrate natural infrastructure into local planning and development initiatives in ways that safeguard people and reduce vulnerability to climate change.
+Huffman also is founding director of the Conservancy's North America Cities program, created to support cities as they integrate natural infrastructure into local planning and development initiatives in ways that safeguard people and reduce vulnerability to climate change.

-In addition to her inspiring contributions to public policy over the last two decades, Ms. Huffman has authored more than 30 articles and op-ed pieces on topics including drought, water scarcity and Gulf of Mexico protection.
+In addition to her inspiring contributions to public policy over the last two decades, Huffman has written more than 30 articles and op-ed pieces on topics including drought, water scarcity and Gulf of Mexico protection.
 She has been active in community service, serving on numbers boards including: League of Conservation Voters; Ballet Austin; and the South by Southwest ECO Advisory Board.
-Ms. Huffman also continues to mentor current and past students, and has hired LBJ School interns and alumni.
+She also continues to mentor current and past students, and has hired LBJ School interns and alumni.

-Ms. Huffman holds B.S. in Political Science from Texas A&M University in addition to her Master of Public Affairs degree from the LBJ School.
+Huffman holds B.S. in political science from Texas A&M University in addition to her Master of Public Affairs degree from the LBJ School.

 The LBJ School DPSA was established in 1989 and is presented to LBJ School graduates whose careers and public service record best represent the values on which the School was founded.
-The 2016 DPSA Selection Committee was composed of Moses Garcia (MPAff 2005), chair of the LBJ School Alumni Board Alumni Reunion & Recognition Committee; David Warner, LBJ School Professor; Jon Gillum (MPAff 2002); Kimberly Springer (MPAff 2004); Norm Linsky (MPAff 1977); Mike Naeve (MPAff 1972); and Lauren Oertel (MGPS 2012).
+The 2016 DPSA Selection Committee was composed of Moses Garcia (MPAff '05), chair of the LBJ School Alumni Board Alumni Reunion & Recognition Committee; David Warner, LBJ School professor; Jon Gillum (MPAff '02); Kimberly Springer (MPAff '04); Norm Linsky (MPAff '77); Mike Naeve (MPAff '72); and Lauren Oertel (MGPS '12).